XereoNet/SpaceGDN/README.md

 	}

 ##Errors
 Errors are returned in the `errors` array in each request response.
 Each error is an object consisting of two parts: a numeric error code (should be used for any internal testing) and a textual error message (for debugging or display).
+When an error occurs, a HTTP 400 code will be returned.
 The API may return the following errors:

- - `{ code: 492, message: 'API rate limit exceeded }` - This error is returned if the rate limit, 1000 requests per hour, is exceeded.
+ - `{ code: 492, message: 'API rate limit exceeded.' }` - This error is returned if the rate limit, 1000 requests per hour, is exceeded.
+ - `{ code: 1000, message: 'Expecting digit, not "foo".' }` - This error is returned if a string was found in place of a digit, as would occur in the request `GET /jar/foo`, for example.
+ - `{ code: 1001, message: 'Invalid hierarchy order of "foo".
+Parts must be given in the order of jar, channel, version, and build.' }` - This error is returned if request parts are given in the wrong order, like `GET /channel/2/jar`.
+This doesn't make sense, as "jars" own "channels", not the other way around.
+ - `{ code: 1002, message: 'Invalid hierarchy part "foo".
+Must be one of jar, channel, version, or build.' }` - This error is returned if an invalid request part, such as "foo" is given in place of a resource.

 ##Resources

 The following resources are available in this API:

- - `type` - the type of jar, such as "Craftbukkit" or "FTB".
+ - `jar` - the type of jar, such as "Craftbukkit" or "FTB".
  - `channel` - channel of the jar or channel, such as "Recommended" or "MindCrack".
  - `version` - Minecraft version to correspond to, such as "1.6.2" or "1.7.2"
  - `build` - the jar build number, such as 1850.